BobRay/SPForm/core/components/spform/docs/readme.txt

     The most common problem with SPForm is that it uses php mail() by default.
     Many servers have this disabled.
 If this is the case, you should see an error message suggesting that you use SMTP.
-Use the SMTP settings in the snippet properties grid to turn on this option.
+You can ust the MODx SMTP System Settings to send all mail from the site by SMTP.
+You can also use the SMTP settings in the snippet properties grid to turn on this option, but --

+            Important: don't use both!!!.

+    The System Settings are the recommended method.
+The only reason to use the snippet properties is if you have different forms and want to use a different SMTP server for each of them.

     You can use any SMTP account, even at a different server, to send with SPForm.
     Be sure to set all the SMTP options correctly.

     If you continue to have this problem, take a close look at the recipientArray setting in the snippet properties.
 It should be a comma-separated list of